 Personal information about non-professional referrers should not be disclosed to the parents or other agencies without the referrer's consent.

-The parent's consent should usually be sought before discussing a referral with other agencies unless this may place the child at risk of significant harm, in which case the manager should authorise the discussion of the referral with other agencies without parental knowledge or consent.
+Parent's/carers should usually be informed before discussing a referral with other agencies unless this may place the child at risk of significant harm, in which case the manager should authorise the discussion of the referral with other agencies without parental knowledge.
 The authorisation should be recorded with reasons.

 5. Initial Disposal of Referrals

 The initial disposal of a Referral, which must be authorised by the manager, may be:

 - That the child does not appear to be a Child In Need, which will result in one of the following: the provision of information, advice, sign-posting to another agency and/or no further action;